sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/list_test.md

 #### Attributes

-- `original_directory`: A string representing the current working directory at the time of the instance's creation.
+- `original_directory`: A string representing the current working directory at the instance's creation.

-- `repo_root`: A string representing the absolute path to the root of the repository.
+- `repo_root`: A string representing the absolute path to the repository's root.

 - `env`: A dictionary containing the environment variables with the added `REPO_ROOT` key.

 ---